mattmakai/fullstackpython.com/content/posts/180525-explain-products-developers.markdown

 In addition to serving the Developer Network at Twilio, I am also a
 <a href="https://www.python.org/">Python</a> and
 <a href="https://swift.org/">Swift</a> developer as well as the creator of
-<a href="https://www.fullstackpython.com/">Swift</a>.
-My background provides
+<a href="https://www.fullstackpython.com/">Full Stack Python</a>.
+My
-me an opportunity to give insight on this topic because I am a software developer, I market to fellow software developers and I write a community-driven site that is widely read and trusted by software developers.
+background provides me an opportunity to give insight on this topic because I am a software developer, I market to fellow software developers and I write a community-driven site that is widely read and trusted by software developers.
 </p></div></div>